kiwi0fruit/misc/src/ixtx-female-love-stories/reddit_1.md

 - **or** introverted thinking types from Jungian Typology *(see the paragraph after this list)*
 - **that** are non violent and non aggressive.
 At least she does not force other people to do what she wants (or stop doing something) violently or aggressively when it's not her duty.

 But there are more than that.
-Three first types of characters actually are some subset of xTxIx personality types (xTxIx in JATS: NTJIO, STJIO, NTPIY, STPIY, IxTx in MBTI: INTx and ISTx, LXI/XLI in Socionics: LII, LSI, ILI, SLI.
-See tables [**one**](https://github.com/kiwi0fruit/jats/blob/master/README.md#115-dominant-agnostic-type-names) and [**two**](https://github.com/kiwi0fruit/jats/blob/master/README.md#4-socionics-reference-types-names-vs-mbti-types-names) from this article for details).
+Three first types of characters actually are some subset of xTxIx personality types:

+* xTxIx in JATS: NTJIO, STJIO, NTPIY, STPIY,
+* IxTx in MBTI: INTx and ISTx,
+* LXI/XLI in Socionics: LII, LSI, ILI, SLI.
+* See tables [**one**](https://github.com/kiwi0fruit/jats/blob/master/README.md#115-dominant-agnostic-type-names) and [**two**](https://github.com/kiwi0fruit/jats/blob/master/README.md#4-socionics-reference-types-names-vs-mbti-types-names) from this article for details.

 Also with an additional condition of being non violent and non aggressive personality (see above for details) - this is in most cases valid for NTxIx (INTx) and STPIY, but sometimes is not valid for STJIO (ISTx).
 Surely there are xTxIx that are neither emotionless girls nor kuuderes.